gio-dot/PZEM-016-OLED-2-OUT-ESPHome/README.md

 - If Out A is OFF display will turn OFF after 30s;
 - Total daily energy sensor is included;
 - There are 2 sensors set: one fast (updated every 2s for precise total daily energy calculation and fast display refresh) and one slow (every 10s) to be used in Home assistant.
-- Diplay can be used to show information from Home assistant; in this example i show status of Climate out.
+- Diplay can be also used to show informations from Home assistant; in this example i show status of Climate out.